My three year anniversary after being laid off from a long-term job is this month.

 3. The only thing that holds you back in life is your thinking.

 Our lives are full of circumstances.
 These are black and white.
 Facts.
 The thing that creates “problems” for us is the way we think about our circumstances.
 These thoughts create feelings.
 Feelings produce action.
 Action creates results.
 Results prove your thoughts.
 Every time.

 So when I think about my old job as a circumstance, it’s clear what was going on with me.
 My thought about being at my job for such a long time was: being at my job for 19 years has made me stale and less desirable in the current job market.
 This thought made me feel less competent and fearful of change and rejection.

 When I felt fear at work, I froze and didn’t make a huge effort to try anything new.
 The results I created?
 I stayed at my job and didn’t grow.
 Do you see how that proved my thought that I was stale and had less to offer?

 This is exactly the kind of thing my clients talk about.

 My clients are starting to feel like they may have regrets about what they didn’t do in their lives.
 Now that they’re older, they know something has to change but aren’t sure where to start.
 I teach them how to get clear about what they want, start taking action and create a life they can get excited about.

 I wish I had found someone to help me when I felt so stuck and confused.
 I would love to have those five years back.
 It would have been awesome to have wasted less time.

-This is the perfect time to check out my free download, 10 simple steps to bust out of your midlife funk!
+This is the perfect time to check out my free download, NINE SECRETS to GET UNSTUCK in YOUR 50s.
 It’s the perfect thing to help you take a close look at your thinking and what you REALLY want to do to move forward, especially after a lay off.
 Life is short!